kelseymalloy/kelseymalloy.github.io/_pages/cv.md

 ### Awards & Skills
 * Excellent writing skills and overall science communication skills (by medium of oral presentations, writing, video-making, interviews)
+* Proficient in a wide range of modeling techniques, including:
+  - Running state-of-the-art climate models to assess representation of climate dynamics/circulation and analyze long-term trends and large-scale climate variability
+  - Building or running idealized climate models and designing experiments to investigate specific aspects of climate systems
+  - Applying data-driven, empirical models to analyze and interpret climate data, identify patterns, and make predictions
 * Involvement in many extracurricular and community organizations, including taking on leadership positions
 * Attended the 2021 NCAR Advanced Summer Program "The Science of Subseasonal-to-Seasonal Predictions" Colloquium and Workshop
 * Tutoring and teaching experience from middle school to graduate level